• Home

 I make kids work harder than they ever thought they could.

-I make parents see their children for who they are
+I make parents see their children for who they are and what they can be.

 Both my Ms. Stafford and Mr. Mali were doing these things long before NCLB, RTTT, High Stakes Standardized Testing and CCSS were sperm swimming in some ones brain.